Renz1998/BionicWritingPDFConverter/README.md

 - The application may become unresponsive during PDF shrinking due to the intensive processing required.
 - Ensure that the required GIF files (`patrick-star-to-do-list.gif`, `hacker-man-hacker.gif`, `finished-elijah-wood.gif`) are in the same directory as the application.
 - EPUB shrinking is not supported; the shrink feature is only available for PDF output.
+- The experimental PDF to EPUB feature is fast and preserves images per page, but may not perfectly match complex PDF layouts.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.